link to ringley website

 Despite it being already five months since publishing the white paper on Fairer Private Rented Sector, there has been no considerable progress.

-Letting Agents report that legislation is a prime cause for many landlords moving away from the private rental sector and selling their properties.
+Letting Agents report that legislation is a prime cause for many mould-rules-for-landlords-and-agents'>landlords moving away from the private rental sector and selling their properties.
 Nearly fifty percent of these properties do not return to the rental sector and it is this that is fueling a challenging market, rising rents, queues and having to outbid other applicants just to get somewhere to call home.
 We say bring on accelerators of tenants-what-it-means-for-the-uk-build-to-rent-sector'>build to rent, free up the planning system - read our planning reforms wish list here.

 Property Management Block Management Building Safety